vinsol/nectarcommerce/_posts/2016-04-12-ecto-model-schema-extension.md

 Let's begin the journey of incremental changes to bring consumer, service and library code into existence starting from a simple use-case of adding a virtual boolean field, say special to Nectar Product.

 >
-Note: Please refer [Introduction to Writing Macros]() for more information on Metaprogramming in Elixir
+Note: Please refer [Intro to Metaprogramming]() for more information on Metaprogramming in Elixir

 1. Straightforward way to add virtual field, say special, to Nectar Product would be to add it directly in Nectar.Product Schema definition, but it requires change in Nectar source.
 Let's move to next step for the workaround to avoid modification to Nectar.Product